 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-According to data released by Nikkei and IHS Markit, the manufacturing Purchasing Managers’ Index (PMI) rose from 52.0 in May to 52.5 in June.
+According to data released by IHS Markit, the manufacturing Purchasing Managers’ Index (PMI) fell from 52.6 in July to 51.4 in August.

-According to the General Statistics Office of Vietnam, consumer prices fell 0.09% in June over the prior month, contrasting May’s 0.49% increase.
+According to the General Statistics Office of Vietnam, consumer prices rose 0.28% in August over the prior month, up from July’s 0.18% increase.

-According to data released by Nikkei and IHS Markit, the manufacturing Purchasing Managers’ Index (PMI) dipped from 52.5 in April to 52.0 in May.
+According to data released by Nikkei and IHS Markit, the manufacturing Purchasing Managers’ Index (PMI) inched up from 52.5 in June to 52.6 in July.